 Step 13: Display a unique value proposition on your homepage

-In 2022, customers will expect brands to provide more than just their products.
+Customers will expect brands to provide more than just their products.
 E‑commerce businesses should give their customers something unique that distinguishes them from the competition.

 Tell your audience what makes you unique right from the start.
 This will help convince buyers to choose your products even if they are more expensive than your competitors.